cainy19com/cainy19com.github.io/op-mehico-esse/binomial-distribution.md

 ---

 What is the probability
-of having 2 heads
-out of all combinations in 3 tosses?
+of having $2$ heads in a combination out of all combinations in $3$ tosses?

-This is the probability formula.
+The probability formula.

-In a simpe fair coin toss,
-chance of success is 50 50,
-this formula also takes care of uneven probability.

 ```meth
 \displaystyle